n8willis/opentype-shaping-documents/opentype-shaping-tamil.md

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature must be applied after the `half` feature.

+> Note: Tamil does not usually incorporate conjunct forms, but it is
+> possible for a font to implement them in order to provide for
+> desired typographic variation.

 ![cjct feature application](/images/tamil/tamil-cjct.png)